Saturday night, 24 October 1998, PM

 That’s better than the usual.

 GM: At home, Sylvie eats with the family and their real son for dinner, and there’s always plenty of food.
 She’s told to go to her room when they have guests over.
-Her foster parents bring up a plate to eat by herself, though they never say why she can’t join them.
+Her foster parents bring up a plate to eat by herself.
+They never say why she can’t join them.

-That Christmas, Sylvie and her foster brother open up lots of presents under the tree, and get lots of chocolates in their stockings.
-They get equally many.
-Her foster parents ask her to stay out, though, when they take pictures of themselves.
-They take several, all without her, and declare how beautiful the pictures are.
+That Christmas, Sylvie and her foster brother open up lots of presents under the tree, and get chocolates and small toys in their stockings.
+Her foster parents take pictures they ask Sylvie to stay out of.
+They take lots of pictures of themselves and their son, and declare how beautiful the pictures are.

 It was like that with the pictures on Santa’s lap at the mall, too.
-Her foster parents also wanted her to stay out of those.
+Her foster parents had her stay out of those.

 Victoria: When holidays come, Sylvia wonders why she isn’t included in family photographs.
 She puts on a brave face.
 She says she understands.